zeratax/dotfiles/README.md

 ```

 ## Full Setup
-This is a complete guide to an arch linux setup, with luks disk encryption, uefi secure boot, brtfs filesystem, followed by user setup and a simple backup system.
+This is a complete guide to an Arch Linux setup, with LUKS disk encryption, UEFI secure boot, Brtfs filesystem, followed by user setup and a simple backup system.

 This guide is mostly a compilation of:
   - https://wiki.archlinux.org/index.php/installation_guide